Tax Reform for Acceleration and Inclusion Law: Burden to the poor and higher prices of goods and services

 Critics of the TRAIN law contend that it will be a burden to the poor.
 While the TRAIN gives tax exemptions or reductions to income by marginal earners and minimum salaried workers, it will also raise prices of basic goods and services.
 Price hikes for food, transportation, and utilities will make it difficult for low-income families to cope with the rising cost of living.

+In May 2018, commuters signed a petition against the TRAIN law, citing price increases since the law's implementation.

 Procedural concerns in Congress

 The Makabayan bloc filed a petition for a temporary restraining order against the law.
 The petition was anchored on the argument that the tax law was invalid because there was no quorum when the House of Representatives ratified the joint bicameral conference report on the measure, and there was no voting involved.
 The petitioners provided links to official videos and photos that would show there was no quorum "with barely 10 people on the floor."
 The petitioners also argued that the draft law did not obtain the required majority vote.
 According to the petitioners, a vote whether viva voce or nominal, was not taken.
-The official video of the process shows Tinio and Zarate repeatedly objecting to the ratification, but Abu and Defensor continued with the process until the voices of the petitioners were no longer heard because the microphone had been turned off.
+The official video of the process shows Antonio Tinio and Carlos Zarate repeatedly objecting to the ratification, but Raneo Abu and Arthur Defensor Jr. continued with the process until the voices of the petitioners were no longer heard because the microphone had been turned off.
 Aside from the House rules, the petitioners said Section 16(2), Article VI of the Constitution that requires a quorum was also violated.

 Call for suspension

-Three senators called for the suspension of the implementation of the Tax Reform for Acceleration and Inclusion (TRAIN) law as consumers and transport groups complained of soaring prices of commodities.
+In July 2018, three senators called for the suspension of the implementation of the Tax Reform for Acceleration and Inclusion (TRAIN) law as consumers and transport groups complained of soaring prices of commodities.
 These were on the grounds that the law was not beneficial to the majority of Filipinos, due to the increase in prices of oil products and commodities, a family has incurred an additional expense of ₱2,644 monthly for farmers and ₱3,640 for workers.

+In November 2021, a House of Representatives committee approved a bill to temporarily suspend or reduce excise tax on fuel products to address oil price hikes in the Philippines, and ease the effect of price hikes on transport and agricultural workers.

+Call for exception

+In February 2023, Danilo Ramos of peasant organization Kilusang Magbubukid ng Pilipinas called on President Bongbong Marcos to remove the VAT on oil to lower the price of petroleum products, ease inflation, and give financial relief to poor families.